polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 Now one thing we did not discuss is how many experiments we want to run in parallel, and how we want to perform the hyperparameters search.
-Be default, Polyaxon will schedule your experiments sequentially and explore the space in grid search algorithm.
+Be default, Polyaxon will schedule your experiments sequentially and explore the space with the [grid search](/references/optimization-engine/grid-search/) algorithm.

 ## Running concurrent experiments

 Now imagine we have enough resources on our cluster to run experiments in parallel.
-And we want to run 2 experiments concurrently, and explore the space randomly instead of sequentially.
+And we want to run 2 experiments concurrently, and explore the space [randomly](/references/optimization-engine/random-search/) instead of sequentially.

 Although we can modify the `polyaxonfile.yml` to include this new section, we will do something different this time and override this value with a new file, same way you would do with `docker/docker-compose`.